marcopennekamp/lore/spec/04-classes-entities-components.md

 - **Visibility declarations** like public, private, protected, etc. Whatever we need.

+  - It should be possible to make the **default constructor private** so that class users have to use one of the named constructors.

 - **Default values** for properties.

 - **Derived properties** are properties that depend on other properties and can't be passed through the constructor.
 By default, a `derived` property is computed once after all non-derived properties and derived properties ordered before the given property have been initialized.
 You can also declare a `computed` property that is recomputed every time it is accessed.
 (Computed may not be the best term for this, however.)